 We believe we have an attractive, diversified revenue model with revenue generated from multiple sources including instrument leases with recurring license fees, sales of instruments and related disposables and participation in the clinical and commercial success of some of our customers through milestone and sales-based payments under agreements that we refer to as Strategic Platform Licenses, or SPLs.
 In addition to our ExPERT products, we previously developed CARMA, a proprietary therapeutic platform based on transfecting mRNA into unstimulated cells for the development of immune cell therapies.
 In the first quarter of 2021, we conducted a strategic review of our CARMA activities and made the decision to cease further research and clinical development activities with respect to the CARMA platform for our own internal purposes and instead to focus on out-licensing the CARMA platform manufacturing processes and associated intellectual property to third-party customers.
-During the years ended December 31, 2019 and 2020, our CARMA-related expenses were \$11.7 million and \$11.1 million, respectively.
-As a result of our strategic decision to focus on out-licensing this platform, we will no longer incur these expenses after approximately \$4.0 million of expenses expected to be incurred in the first half of 2021.
+During the years ended December 31, 2019 and 2020 and the three months ended March 31, 2021, our CARMA-related expenses were \$11.7 million, \$11.1 million and \$3.9 million, respectively.
+As a result of our strategic decision to focus on out-licensing this platform, we will no longer incur these expenses in future periods.